gshipley/enterprise_training/AdminTraining.md

 ![](http://training.runcloudrun.com/images/piwik2.png)

-On your newly created project space, grab the HTTP git URL and add the github repository as a remote to your existing *piwik* OpenShift Enterprise application.
+On your newly created project space, grab the HTTP Git URL and add the github repository as a remote to your existing *piwik* OpenShift Enterprise application.

 ![](http://training.runcloudrun.com/images/piwik3.png)